TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - autopick previous weapon after throwing a nade
 	- but only if no more items left

-- a hot for wielding a knife and an akimbo knife
 - let fota have a high impact

 - in case the gui still acts up